-- 1 Registration fees: participants' admission fees to third-party events, are included in sponsorship of HCPs. - Sponsorship agreements category as outlined in Article 23.05 of the EFPIA Code of Practice, with HCOs or third parties (such as PCOs) appointed by HCOs to manage an event.
-In the latter case, the sponsorship is considered as an indirect ToV to an HCO.
-Examples of ToV disclosed: Rental of booth space, satellite symposia slot at a congress (Ipsen controlled event at third-party event). - Travel and accommodation provided to HCPs as part of HCPs sponsorships at Third-party events or related to HCPs participation at Ipsen Stand-alone meetings.
+- 1 Registration fees: participants' admission fees to third-party events, are included in sponsorship of HCPs. - 2 Sponsorship agreements category as outlined in EFPIA Disclosure Code Article 23.05, with HCOs or third parties (such as PCOs) appointed by HCOs to manage an event.
+In the latter case, the sponsorship is considered an indirect ToV to an HCO.
+Examples of ToV disclosed: Rental of booth space, satellite symposia slot at a congress (Ipsen controlled event at third-party event). - 3 Travel and accommodation provided to HCPs as part of HCPs sponsorships at Thirdparty events or related to HCPs participation at Ipsen Stand-alone meetings.
 Examples of ToV disclosed: Flight tickets, train tickets, taxi, hotel nights.
 For mass group transport (e.g., a bus / coach) organised for an event, the cost is allocated to each individual HCP having benefited from the "Travel and accommodation".